Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/solar_panels/blazegold.md

 <Recipe id="justdynathings:blazegold_solar_panel" />

-_Note: Everything can be modified via configs so dont trust at all!_
+_Note: Everything can be modified via configs so dont trust this at all!_